gh640/python-https-servers/README.md

 # Python https servers

-Examples of an https server for development.
-They work on Python 3.

-**These are for development usage and never use them for production.**
+Examples of an https server for development. **Never use them for production.**

 ## Samples